A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: The monotone case

-The core ideas of our proof of Proposition \ref{prop:basic_SCOE} are drawn from the proof of Theorem \ref{thm:8} in \cite{Gozlan2019}.
-However, we also manage to simplify some of the key steps there, which is mainly thanks to the fact that we consider an abstract operation $T$ rather than a specific one.
+The core ideas of the proof are drawn from the proof of \cite[Theorem \ref{thm:8}]{Gozlan2019}, which is also a particular case of the proposition.
+However, we also manage to simplify some of its key steps.

-Let $G$ be a finitely generated group, endowed with a totally additive ordering $\ll$.
-Recall that $G\approx\ZZ^l$ for some $l$.